fishjam/LogViewer/README.md

 # LogViewer
   - This is a general log viewer.
 It can parse the log files by provide  regular expression configuration.
-  - Such as spring-boot, Android, iOS, Visual studio, etc.
+  - Support several log format, such as spring-boot, Android, iOS, Visual studio, etc.
-  -  ***Theoretically, this tool can be used to analyze any log format as long as you can write regular expressions for log files***.
+  -  ***Theoretically, this tool can be used to analyze any log format as long as you write regular expressions for it***.

 # Function Point
   - 1.After config the regular expression(REGULAR) in ini configuration files,  and set the result map in REGMAP, then can analyze and display the log files.